April is Minority Health Month!

 Mission: To improve the overall health of the NW Ohio region by engaging citizens in the process of eliminating racial/ethnic health disparities.

 - Address factors that disproportionately affect the life span and quality of life of minorities.

 - Increase awareness in the community about minority health disparities.

-- Promote an innovative, comprehensive, collaborative health care system that is sensitive and barrier free.
+- Promote an innovative, comprehensive, collaborative healthcare system that is sensitive and barrier-free.

 - Empower racial and ethnic minorities to take life-long control of their health.

-This program is funded by the Ohio Commission on Minority Health.
+The Local Office of Minority Health in Toledo is funded by the Ohio Commission on Minority Health.